alvarolorentedev/feaggle/README.md

 Stickiness depend on the hashCode of the identifier, so it needs to be consistent (usually the identifier hashCode is consistent across JVMs).

+For accessing a experiment toggle from a feaggle instance, you will need to use the `experiment` method.

+`feaggle.experiment(MY_EXPERIMENT).isEnabledFor(myCohortInstance)`

+## Operational Toggles